AstroinformaticsAU/VersionControlTutorial/source/pages/2-viewing.rst

 bug in a line of code.
 We could then use this technique to see how long ago that bug was introduced (and by who!).
 Try this::

-    % git blame master.tex --date=relative
+    % git blame paper.tex --date=relative

-and you should see a copy of ``master.tex`` with the reference, author and time of the last commit where each line was modified.
+and you should see a copy of ``paper.tex`` with the reference, author and time of the last commit where each line was modified.